Oldowan: Syria

 Because of their location in the Syrian desert, these tools have raised questions about the path of early hominin dispersal.
-The predominant theory that early hominins traveled along the Mediterranean, through what is now Israel, into Europe has been challenged, as the presence of these Olowan tools indicate that an alternate route may have been taken.
+The predominant theory that early hominins traveled along the Mediterranean, through what is now Israel, into Europe has been challenged, as the presence of these Oldowan tools indicate that an alternate route may have been taken.

 Iran

 In Iran, 80 tools of different assemblages have been discovered at 7 sites in the Kashafrud Basin.
 Although many of the artifacts found here, dated at 1.8 Ma, were pre-Acheulean, some are of the Oldowan tradition, resembling East African Oldowan finds.
 Containing cores, choppers, flake, chunks, and hammer stones made predominately of quartz, this site displayed the ability of early toolmakers to work skillfully with fragile stones.

 Israel

 The site at Bizat Ruhama (near kibbutz Ruhama) has shown evidence that the complexity of the stone tool-making process was more complex than researchers previously thought, leading to a new perspective on the capabilities of invention and adaptability of Oldowan hominin populations.

 Another key find at the Bizat Ruhama site was that of the secondary flakes.
 The discovery of these secondary flakes have led researchers to believe that this was an intentional response to a raw material constraint.

 According to the micro-morphological studies at the Bizat Ruhama site, the archaeological assemblages represent one or several occupations of the site in a relatively short time frame.